Rita-Mahato-2025/Healthcare_Analysis/README.md

 # Healthcare -dashboard
 ## Recommended Structure and Order
 ### 1. Project Title / Headline
-A concise, descriptive name for the dashboard.

-Example:
 Healthcare Analytics: USA Healthcare Insights Dashboard A dynamic, interactive data visualization tool built to explore healthcare data, USA —focusing on comparisons based on gender, age group, blood type, regions, seasonal admissions, hospitals and insurance impact.
 ### 2. Short Description / Purpose
-1–2 sentences explaining what the dashboard does and why it exists.

-Example:
 The Healthcare Analytics Dashboard is a visually engaging and analytical Power BI report designed to help users explore and compare over 10 major Hospitals across USA .
 The dashboard focuses insights about patient demographics, hospital billing, chronic illnesses and seasonal trends using Power BI.

 ### 3. Power BI Template: Healthcare Dashboard